oyindonesia/external-api-docs/source/index.html.md

-208 | Final | Request is Rejected (API Key is not Valid) 209 | Final | Request is Rejected (Bank Account is not found) 210 | Final | Request is Rejected (Amount is not valid) 300 | Final | Disbursement is FAILED
+208 | Final | Request is Rejected (API Key is not Valid) 209 | Final | Request is Rejected (Bank Account is not found) 210 | Final | Request is Rejected (Amount is not valid) 211 | Final | Request is Rejected (Bank code is not available for this service) 212 | Final | Request is Rejected (Given amount are lesser than allowed value for static va) 213 | Final | Request is Rejected (Given amount are greater than allowed value for static va) 214 | Final | Request is Rejected (Failed to generate static va) 215 | Final | Request is Rejected (Max amount per transaction exceed for disburse) 300 | Final | Disbursement is FAILED
 301 | Non-Final | Pending (When there is a unclear answer from Banks Network) 990 | Final | Request is Rejected (Request Parameter is not Valid)